dmig/tablet-scripts/README.md

-Surface Pro 3 Scripts
+Tablet Scripts
 ================

-This script assists Surface Pro 3 tablets running linux to:
+This repository was forked from https://github.com/simonwjackson/surface-pro-3-scripts, but scripts were completely rewritten, keeping original code ideas in better form.

-* Autorotate based on device orentation
+These scripts assists tablets running linux to:

-* Fix touch input bug after rotation
+* Autorotate based on device orentation of internal screen, all input devices and subpixel rendering
-* Enables/disables touch input based on pen proximity
+* ... more to add

 autorotate.py
 ================

-Script for managing autorotation of the screen and deactivation of the touchscreen through the pen.
+Script for managing autorotation of the screen, all input devices and subpixel rendering.

 Usage
 -----